chiaweh2/marine-heatwaves-jupyterbook/mhw_forecast_nmme.md

 hindcast_list = ['http://iridl.ldeo.columbia.edu/SOURCES/.Models/.NMME/.%s/.HINDCAST/.MONTHLY/.sst/dods'%model for model in model_list]
 ```
-The code generate a list of URL to query with the OPeNDAP server for both hindcast and forecast.
+The code generates a list of URLs to query with the OPeNDAP server for both hindcast and forecast.
 With the URL generated, we can now send the query with `xr.open_dataset()`

 ```{code-cell} ipython3